|Title(s)||Lord of Runestone|

 Fire & Blood (mentioned)

 The Rise of the Dragon (mentioned)

 The Sons of the Dragon (mentioned)

-In 37 AC, at the start of the reign of King Aenys I's reign, Jonos Arryn rose up in rebellion against the Targaryens and his own older brother, Ronnel Arryn.
+In 37 AC, at the start of King Aenys I's reign, Jonos Arryn rose up in rebellion against the Targaryens and his own older brother, Lord Ronnel Arryn.
 He imprisoned Ronnel in the Eyrie and declared himself King of Mountain and Vale.
-King Aenys's response was confused and vacilating: first ordering his Hand of the King, Lord Alyn Stokeworth, to sale to the Vale to deal with the usurper, but then recalling the order at the last moment, for fear that Harren the Red, a rebel from the riverlands, might infiltrate King's Landing.
+King Aenys's response was confused and vacillating: first ordering his Hand, Lord Alyn Stokeworth, to sail to the Vale to deal with the usurper, but then recalling the order at the last moment, for fear that Harren the Red, a rebel from the riverlands, might infiltrate King's Landing.

 Taking matter into own hands, Lord Allard Royce of Runestone gathered "twoscore loyal lords" and led them to sweep away Jonos's supporters, penning him at the Eyrie.
 However, this led Jonos to send his brother flying out of the Moon Door, earning him the nickname Jonos the Kinslayer.